oweissbarth/oweissbarth.github.io/content/about-me.md

 Additionally enjoy playing with different technologies so I have various smaller projects and experiments on {{< new_tab "https://www.github.com/oweissbarth" "Github" >}}.

 # Get in touch
-If you want to get in touch send me an email or find me on {{< new_tab "https://www.twitter.com/oweissbarth" "twitter" >}}.w
+If you want to get in touch send me an email or find me on {{< new_tab "https://www.twitter.com/oweissbarth" "twitter" >}}.